apache/solr-operator/docs/solr-backup/README.md

 ```

 This will create a backup of both the 'techproducts' and 'books' collections, storing the data on the 'collection-backup-pvc' volume.
+If you don't specify the collections field, every available SolrCloud collection will be backed up.
 The status of our triggered backup can be checked with the command below.

 ```bash